By entering the Diora Wines website, you confirm that you are of legal drinking age in your country of residence.

 © 2019 DIORA WINES, KING CITY, CA. ALL RIGHTS RESERVED.

-Named for the golden hills of the Santa Lucia Mountain Range that frames our family-owned San Bernabe Vineyard in Monterey County, Diora is inspired from “d’Or,” the French phrase meaning “golden” and bestowed on beautiful, sun-filled regions.
-No effort has been spared along Diora’s thirty year journey from vineyard-to-bottle.
+Named for the golden hills of the Santa Lucia Mountain Range that frames our family-owned San Bernabe Vineyard in Monterey, Diora is inspired from “d’Or,” the French phrase meaning “golden” and bestowed on beautiful, sun-filled regions.
+No effort has been spared along Diora’s 30-year journey from vineyard-to-bottle.
 The result is an expressive wine overflowing with flavor, depth and personality and a devotion to indulgence.

 An exceptional expression of our estate San Bernabe Vineyard, Diora Three Crowns Red Wine combines the gravitas of Syrah’s intensity with the soft, supple tannins of Petite Sirah and the elegant aromatics of Grenache and Viognier.
 Complex and luxurious, this layered wine unveils commanding aromas of ripe plum, dark cherries and blueberry.
 On the palate, velvety tannins set the framework for a full-flavored medley of concentrated black cherry preserves, with a suggestion of rich mocha and brown sugar flavors that linger on the finish.